georapbox/a-tab-group/README.md

 | `selectTab`<sup>1</sup> | Prototype | Selects the given tab.
 If the given tab is disabled or already selected, this method does nothing. | `tab: HTMLElement` |
 | `selectTabByIndex`<sup>1</sup> | Prototype | Selects the tab at the given index.
 If the tab at the given index is disabled or already selected, this method does nothing. | `index: String` |

 <sup>1</sup> These methods are only available after the component has been defined.
-If you need to call these methods before the component has been defined, you can use the `whenDefined` method of the custom elements registry.
+If you need to call these methods before the component has been defined, you can use the `whenDefined` method of the `CustomElementRegistry` interface.
 For example:

 ```js
 Promise.all([